 - A stepchild, grandchild, step grandchild, or adopted child; and

 - Parents, age 62 or older, who were dependent on the deceased for at least half of their support.

 If you are the widow or widower of a person who worked long enough under Social Security, you can:

-receive survivors benefits at any age if you take care of the deceased worker's child who is under age 16 or is disabled and receives benefits on the worker's record.
+- receive survivors benefits at any age, if you have not remarried and you take care of the deceased worker's child who is under age 16 or is disabled and receives benefits on the worker's record.